aybenyildiz/machine-learning/README.md

-Dataset is taken from KaggleLearn
+This dataset is taken from KaggleLearn
-Making predictions for house prices using RegressorForestTree
+Making predictions for house prices using RandomForestRegressor